GrantGrinols/ScavengerHunt/README.md

 # 🕵️‍♀️ Scavenger Hunt Game – Session-Based Web App

 Welcome to the **Scavenger Hunt**!
-This interactive web game challenges players to uncover hidden items step-by-step — all while learning about how **web sessions** keep track of player progress behind the scenes.
+This interactive web game lets players play games to obtain 3 keys — behind the scenes, the main focus of this project is handling variables through sessions.

 ---

 ## 🎯 Introduction

-In this scavenger hunt game, players are taken through a series of steps that depend on remembering what came before — just like a traditional scavenger hunt.
-But how does the website know where a player left off?
+In this scavenger hunt game, players hunt for keys in order to open the secret magic door.
+This project stores these keys on the player's side.

 This is where **sessions** come in.